sense 1v

 Ha captato il segnale con facilità.
 (Giovanni Verga, I Malavoglia)

-captàre : to capture
+captare : to capture

 cap||re : (accento grave)

-Indicative mood (Indicativo) of the verb captàre
+indicativo captare.
+Indicative mood of the verb captare

 Tempo semplice